olliez-mods/speed/README.md

     Now you will be in the host game screen, select the white box and type the name of the game (can be anything), now press "Host Game", and that's it.

+    NOTE: if your on different WiFi networks you will need to port forward your IP address to the port 5300

 Join:

     To join a game hosted by your friend you have 2 options, join a LAN game, or